Arizona Cardinals vs. Indianapolis Colts NFL Week 16 Odds, Plays and Insights for December 25, 2021

 Over/under insights

-- Arizona and its opponents have combined to score more than 49 points in seven of 14 games this season.
+- Arizona has combined with its opponents to put up more than 48.5 points in seven of 14 games this season.

+- Indianapolis' games have gone over 48.5 points in six of 14 chances this season.

-- The combined points per game average of the two teams, 55.4, is 6.4 points greater than Saturday's over/under.
+- The combined points per game average of the two teams, 55.4, is 6.9 points more than Saturday's over/under.

-- This contest's over/under is 7.3 points more than the 41.7 these two squads combine to allow per game this season.
+- These two squads combine to allow 41.7 points per game, 6.8 fewer than this contest's over/under.

-- The average total in Cardinals games this season is 48.4, 0.6 points fewer than Saturday's total of 49.
+- Cardinals games have an average total of 48.4 points this season, 0.1 fewer than Saturday's over/under.

 Cardinals stats and trends

-- Arizona is 8-2 against the spread and 9-1 overall in games when it records more than 21.4 points.
+- When Arizona scores more than 21.4 points, it is 8-2 against the spread and 9-1 overall.

-- When Arizona churns out over 343.7 yards, the team is 7-3 against the spread and 8-2 overall.
+- In games that Arizona piles up over 343.7 yards, the team is 7-3 against the spread and 8-2 overall.

 - The Cardinals have 14 giveaways this season, while the Colts have 31 takeaways.